satoshiops/wiki.plebnet.org/README.md

 ## Getting Started

-You need a [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) node and [Telegram](https://telegram.org/) in order join [PLEBNET](http://kycjelly.com).
+You need a [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) node and [Telegram](https://telegram.org/) in order join [PLEBNET](http://plebnet.org).
+- Read the [bitcoiner.guide/lightning](https://bitcoiner.guide/lightning/) guide to get an overview of how the lighting network works.

 ### Node

-There's several newbie options for getting a Lightning node set up and running.
+There's several newbie options for getting a Lightning node set up and running
+* [RaspbiBlitz](https://github.com/rootzoll/raspiblitz) is a great option that runs on Raspberry Pi v4+
+* [Umbrel](https://getumbrel.com/) is a newbie-friendly package that runs on Raspberry Pi v4+
   * [BTC SESSIONS](https://youtu.be/fppmhqjqh2E) has a good video walkthrough for getting started with Raspberry Pi and Umbrel
-* [Umbrel](https://getumbrel.com/) is a newbie-friendly package that runs on Raspberry Pi v4+
-* [RaspbiBlitz](https://github.com/rootzoll/raspiblitz) is another option for Raspberry Pi
+  * **Security note for Umbrel:** *Your Umbrel node is only as secure as your network (WiFi/LAN).* Be sure to read the [Security Disclosure](https://github.com/getumbrel/umbrel/blob/master/SECURITY.md) from the Umbrel team.
 * [Start9](https://start9.com/) is an all-in-one option that includes the necessary hardware
 * [myNode](https://www.mynodebtc.com/) is another all-in-one with hardware
 * [RaspiBolt](https://stadicus.github.io/RaspiBolt/) has some good information on how to set up the necessary services manually

-**Security note for Umbrel:** *Your Umbrel node is only as secure as your network (WiFi/LAN).* Be sure to read the [Security Disclosure](https://github.com/getumbrel/umbrel/blob/master/SECURITY.md) from the Umbrel team.

 ### Telegram